Tomato soup spice cake is topped with a luscious cream cheese frosting for a classic dessert that’s easy to make.

 - In the bowl of a stand mixer, prepare cake batter by combining butter and sugar.
 Mix on medium-high speed until creamy.

-- Add eggs, one at a time, mixing after each addition until just combined.
+- Add eggs, one at a time, mixing after each addition until just combined, followed by vanilla extract.

 - Add condensed tomato soup and mix just until incorporated.